SchweizerischeBundesbahnen/atlas/frontend/README.md

 #### Run cypress test locally

 1. Create the file `cypress.env.json`
 2. Paste the json from the [credentials site](https://confluence.sbb.ch/pages/viewpage.action?pageId=1881802050).
 This is excluded from git, so the credentials are not commited.
 3. run cypress:
   1. with the console for debugging: `npm run cypress:open` or `cypress open`
   2. as headless test: `npm run cypress:run` or `cypress run`

-#### Cypress E2E CI-Jenkins

-In [Jenkins](https://ci.sbb.ch/) under the organization Folder [ATLAS_Cypress_E2E](https://ci.sbb.ch/job/KI_ATLAS_E2E/) the Cypress E2E tests are defined in the job [atlas-frontend](https://ci.sbb.ch/job/KI_ATLAS_E2E/job/atlas-frontend/).

-This job is executed only when is triggered by **postCiDeploymentJob** defined in the main [Jenkins pipeline](https://ci.sbb.ch/job/KI_ATLAS/job/atlas-frontend/), see the [Jenkinsfile](Jenkinsfile).
-On this job the commit push notification is disabled.

-The Jenkinsfile is stored in [cypress/Jenkinsfile](cypress/Jenkinsfile)

 ##### Release-Tests (Used by Tester)